Braves vs. Phillies Player Props Betting Odds

 Acuna Stats

-- Acuna has put up 63 hits with 14 doubles, 11 home runs and 28 walks.
-He has driven in 27 runs with 20 stolen bases.
+- Acuna has 65 hits with 15 doubles, 11 home runs and 28 walks.
+He has driven in 27 runs with 22 stolen bases.

 Acuna Recent Games